rootstrap/react-native-use-styles/README.md

 There are plenty more things you can do with useStyles, learn more in [User Guide](USER_GUIDE.md)

+## Definition order

+All style definitions reused in other style definitions must be defined (imported) before; otherwise, you will end up with an undefined style.
+You cannot use styles of something that is not yet defined.

 ## Performance

 This library was created with performance in mind; useStyles has multiple cache layers to avoid unnecessary renders, calculations, and transformations.